Healing Country Through Community

 Healing Country Through Community: Conserving Natural Environments and Aboriginal Burial Sites

 Over 10,000 years of Aboriginal Ancestral Remains are at risk of being uncovered and exposed, many have already suffered this terrible indignity.
+People and Parks Foundation, on behalf of Traditional Owners - First People of Millewa Mallee (Ngintait, Latji Latji and Nyeri Nyeri) are calling on the wider community to help provide funding to restore and stabilise Aboriginal Burial Sites in the north west of Victoria, protect these sites against future erosion events, and repatriate Aboriginal Ancestral Remains to Country.
 If we act now, the damage is reparable, and further damage is preventable.

 Victoria’s semi-arid zones and sand dunes in the North-West of the state are under threat from erosion that's been exacerbated by: